 What is PowerShell and why use it?

-PowerShell (also known as Windows PowerShell) is a command-line environment that's designed specifically for system administration.
+PowerShell (also known as Windows PowerShell or Microsoft PowerShell) is a command-line environment that's designed specifically for system administration.
 PowerShell helps you control and automate the administration of the Windows operating system, server applications, and cloud-based services such as Office 365.